 Bee Loop Honey Pot is not just an innovative, zero-waste honey packaging or a unique sustainable gift.
-It's a message about a friendship and a loop between bees and humans and how important is to live at one with nature - use the precious resources that the bees provide consciously to help them, and aim for the "beetter" future.
+It's a message about a friendship between bees and humans and how important is to live at one with nature - use the precious resources that the bees provide consciously to help them, and aim for the "beetter" future.

 We encourage you to use Bee Loop Honey Pot responsibly - you can reuse it at home for storing your own honey, nuts, and other goods, let it biodegrade naturally with the organic waste, or even "beetter" - give it back to the bees to continue the circle of honey-making.